DV

 What is the difference between QQQ and QQQY?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while QQQY (Defiance Nasdaq 100 Enhanced Income ETF) tracks NASDAQ 100 with a basket approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while QQQY (Defiance Nasdaq 100 Enhanced Income ETF) tracks NASDAQ 100 with a basket approach.
 They are issued by Invesco and Defiance ETFs respectively.

 Can I hold both QQQ and QQQY?